gmilibak/gmilibak.github.io/DesignPatterns.md

 - when used in the correct situation it makes development easier
 - makes code more maintainable and robust
+- when used well it reduces code duplication and improve code reusability
-- as they are widely known (even without acknowledging that a particular code is a design pattern) it makes code more readable
+- as they are widely known (even without acknowledging that a particular code is a design pattern) it makes code more readable and easier to communicate about

 ## Types

+- creational
+  - deals with object creation mechanisms, trying to create objects in a manner suitable to the situation
+  - abstracts the instantiation process, aiming to make it more flexible, efficient, and independent of the system's architecture
+  - focus on hiding object creation complexity, ensuring instantiation of the correct classes and promoting reuse of object creation code
+- structural
+  - deals with relationships between objects, how they are organized, and how they are composed into larger structures
+  - focus on ensuring that these structures are flexible, efficient, and easy to understand
+  - often involve creating new abstractions or introducing intermediary objects to simplify complex structures
+  - can be used when designing the architecture of a system or when refactoring existing code to make it more modular, maintainable, and extensible
+- behavioral
+  - patterns that address how objects and classes interact and communicate with each other
+  - focus on improving the communication, collaboration, and responsibility assignment between objects and classes in a system
+  - defines clear and reusable communication patterns between objects
+  - often encapsulate algorithms, responsibilities, and interactions within well-defined components, promoting separation of concerns and reducing dependencies between objects

 ### Creational